Inspiring History Of Harley Davidson Motorcycle That You Must Know

 Multiple Changes In Harley Davidson Ownership

 The next few years have seen multiple changes in the ownership of Harley Davidson.
 The first change came in American Machine, and Foundry bought the company in 1969.
 They slashed production following the dropped sales.
+Riding on open roads with a Harley Davidson provides a thrilling sense of freedom.

 Sadly, the production quality dropped significantly at that time too.
 As a result, the bikes became expensive but had an inferior performance.
 Undoubtedly, it resulted in popularity loss and a significant drop in sales.